PDF Tools · Compression Guide

 Brown University Files cannot exceed 500KB admission.brown.edu →

-Most Indian government portals follow NIC (National Informatics Centre) upload guidelines which cap document size at 200KB–500KB.
+Most Indian government portals follow NIC upload guidelines which cap document size at 200KB–500KB.
 If your file gets rejected, this is almost always why.

 Not every portal asks for 500KB.
-Here are the most common sizes and when to use each:
+Here are the most common limits and when each applies — Zappy handles all of them with a single upload:

 100KB